What is podiatric medicine?

 A doctor of podiatric medicine (DPM) specializes in the prevention, diagnosis, and treatment of foot disorders, diseases, and injuries.
 A DPM makes independent judgments, utilizes x-rays and laboratory tests for diagnostic purposes, prescribes medications, orders physical therapy, sets fractures, and when necessary performs surgery.
 The DPM works closely with other health professionals to treat and control disease.

-The human foot is a complex structure containing 26 bones, plus muscles, nerves, ligaments, and blood vessels, and is designed for balance and mobility.
+The human foot is a complex structure designed for balance and mobility containing 26 bones, plus muscles, nerves, ligaments, and blood vessels.
 Because of this function, the foot has a highly significant interrelation with the rest of the body which means that it may be the first area to show signs of serious conditions, such as diabetes and heart disease.
 For example, diabetics are prone to foot ulcers and infections due to their poor circulation.
 Since the podiatric physician is often the first to detect symptoms of these disorders, he or she becomes a vital and sometimes lifesaving link in the health care team.

-Podiatrists may spend time performing surgery at a hospital or visiting patients at nursing homes, but the majority of their practice is private practice in their office.
+Podiatrists may spend time performing surgery at a hospital or visiting patients at nursing homes, but the majority of their time is spent in a private practice office.
 They must develop more business skills than other physicians to be successful.
-As a trade off, podiatrists set their own hours and have fewer after-hours emergencies or "on call" responsibilities when compared to other physicians.
+As a trade off, when compared to other physicians, podiatrists set their own hours and have fewer after-hours emergencies or "on call" responsibilities.

 For more information on careers in podiatric medicine, contact the: American Podiatric Medical Association